 Educational Leadership Degree Programs and Common Career Paths

 Although you may qualify for certain entry-level careers in educational leadership with just an undergraduate degree, most positions in the field seek candidates with some level of graduate study.
-We'll take a quick look at master's degrees in educational leadership and a few of the careers that tend to require them.
+Most graduate programs in educational leadership or administration focus on organizational and managerial principles, fiscal management, curriculum development and educational ethics.